rylei-m/USU_2024_PS1_Script_For_SSL/README.md

 # PS1 Script for SSL
 ## Powershell Script For Disabling SSL 2.0 and 3.0 and Enabling TLS 1.2/1.3

-Script created to disable SSH Version 2.0 and 3.0 and Enable the most viable version of TLS.
+Script created to disable SSL Version 2.0 and 3.0 and Enable the most viable version of TLS.

-Open SSH 2.0 and 3.0 are affected by several cryptographic flaws that can become harmful to your computer and network if exploited.
+Open SSL 2.0 and 3.0 are affected by several cryptographic flaws that can become harmful to your computer and network if exploited.
 Attacks may use these flaws to conduct man-in-the-middle attacks or to decrypt communications between affected services and clients.